Curcuma: Botanical description

-Curcuma is a perennial, herbaceous plant that can reach a height of 1 meter.
+Curcuma is a perennial, herbaceous plant that can reach a height of 1 m.
 It emits numerous, edible rhizomes whose interiors are yellow or orange.
 These rhizomes are reduced to a powder, which is the spice called curcuma.
-Its lanceolate leaves are oblong or elliptical and are of a uniform green, and about 50cm long and 7 to 25 cm wide.
+Its lanceolate leaves are oblong or elliptical and are of a uniform green, and about long and wide.

 Uses

 The name is derived from the Sanskrit kuṅkuma, referring to turmeric.
 Turmeric is used to flavour or colour curry powders, mustards, butters, and cheeses; it may also be used as a substitute for saffron or other yellowish pigments.